 Working with Me at UC Davis

-I'm currently recruiting motivated PhD and undergrad students to work with me at UC Davis, starting in Spring 2018!
+I'm currently recruiting motivated PhD and master/undergrad students to work with me at UC Davis, starting in Spring 2018!

 Interested PhD applicants are welcome to contact me before submitting the application.
 Note that the application deadline is January 15, 2018.
 Please provide CV, statements, supporting materials for a pre-application discussion.

 Program Committee Associate Chair (AC), CHI'16, CHI'15, CHI'14, CSCW'15, CSCW'13, CABS'14

 Program Committee, IJCAI'18

 Program Committee, Chinese CHI'18